ymubarak/Hajj_Assistant/README.md

 *Expression js*
 > npm install expression --save

+## Run

+Go to the view folder and type in the terminal
+> node index.js
+A port number will show up, open the browser and go to
+> localhost:portNumber

 # Recogition:
 The Voice User Interface (VUI) for demonstrating the prototype is a modified version of the github repository: https://github.com/girliemac/web-speech-ai